NeuraLegion/brokencrystals/README.md

 * **HTML Injection** - Both forms testimonial and mailing list subscription forms allow HTML injection.

+* **CSS Injection** - The login page is vulnerable to CSS Injections through a url parameter: https://brokencrystals.com/userlogin?logobgcolor=transparent.

 * **HTTP Method fuzzer** - The server supports uploading, deletion, and getting the content of a file via /put.raw addition to the URL.
 The actual implementation using a regular upload endpoint of the server and the /put.raw endpoint is mapped in Nginx.

 * **LDAP Injection** - The login request returns an LDAP query for the user's profile, which can be used as a query parameter in /api/users/ldap _query_ query parameter.
 The returned query can be modified to search for other users.
 If the structure of the LDAP query is changed, a detailed LDAP error will be returned (with LDAP server information and hierarchy).